-Whenever MechGen derives reactions of a given reactant, it first examines available assignments and if applicable uses these to derive the reactions rather than using the general estimation methods (Carter et al, 2024).
+Whenever MechGen derives reactions of a given reactant, it first examines available assignments and if applicable uses these to derive the reactions rather than using the general estimation methods (Carter et al, 2025a).
 Assignments can include rate constants for various types of reactions that the reactant can undergo, products formed in the reactions, or branching ratios if there are competitive processes.
 This permits use of available experimental or theoretically calculated data rather than estimation methods, and is also useful in specifying mechanisms for unique compounds where general estimation methods are not useful.
-Although MechGen provides for the possibility of having alternative mechanism assignment databases, the current system uses only the SAPRC-22 mechanism assignments as described by Carter et al (2023a), viewable through the web interface as described in Section 4.6.
+Although MechGen provides for the possibility of having alternative mechanism assignment databases, the current system uses only the SAPRC-22 mechanism assignments as described by Carter (2023).
+These are viewable through the web interface as described in Section 4.6.

-Although only the primary MechGen user can modify the default mechanism assignments, other users can employ "user assignments" to add to or override the default SAPRC-22 assignments if desired.
+Although only the primary MechGen user can modify the default mechanism assignments, any user can create and employ "user assignments" to add to or override the default assignments if desired.
+These are applicable only to reactions generated by the user that makes them, and can be disabled, reenabled, or deleted as desired.
 This might be useful for advanced users who wish to incorporate new data or address inconsistencies with default MechGen predictions.
-User assignments are disabled by default, but can be enabled using either the web or telnet system.
+User assignments are disabled by default, but can be enabled and modified using either the web or terminal system.
+Once enabled, MechGen will use user assignments if available; otherwise, it only uses the default assignments.
+The types of assignments that can be made are listed and briefly described on Table 13.
+The methods and considerations for making and managing assignments are the same for both user and default assignments, and are discussed in the following sections.